2023 Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Wisconsin

 Precision Metal Working majors at WITC take out an average of $6,173 in student loans while working on their Undergraduate Certificate.

-Out of the 17 schools in Wisconsin that were part of this year’s ranking, Madison Area Technical College landed the # 4 spot on the list.
-Located in the large city of Madison, Madison College is a public school with a fairly large student population.
+A rank of #4 on this year’s list means Madison Area Technical College is a great place for precision metal working students working on their undergraduate certificate.
+Located in the city of Madison, Madison College is a public college with a large student population.

 Women make up 5% of the precision metal working majors at the school.